 “17-Piece navy Band Is Tops.”
 Chicago Defender 28 July 1944: 14.
 “Star Musicians Triumph in South Pacific Orchestra.”
 Chicago Defender 15 July 1944: 6.

-Note on photo of Jungleers and Hellcats: U.S.Army photograph is identified as having been taken at a War Bond Rally in the Hawaiian Armory, June 19, 1945.
-Assuming the date is correct, it would not have pictured John Coltrane, who had not joined the Navy at this time.
+Photo note: The U.S.Army photograph of the Jungleers and Hellcats is identified as having been taken at a war bond rally in the Hawaiian Armory, June 19, 1945.
+Some have identified John Coltrane as one of the saxophonists in it.
+Assuming the date is correct, it could not have pictured John Coltrane, who had not joined the Navy at this time.
 He was later stationed at the Navy’s Manana Barracks, where he played with the Melody Masters.